skybet/skybet.github.io/README.md

 ### Authors

-For the `author` key, if you have not posted before, you should create a corresponding entry in `_data/authors.yml`, using the alias used in the post frontmatter as the key, e.g.
+For the `author` key, if you have not posted before, you should create a corresponding entry in `_authors` folder, using the alias used in the post frontmatter as the file name, e.g. in `_authors/author_name.md`:

-    author_name:
     name: Author Name
     image: author_name.png
     role: Author's Role / Squad
     tribe: Author's Tribe
     startDate: 01-05-2015
     bio: Some information about the author, can be as long as you like, but should be written in proper English.
     interests: Comma, Separated, Interests, List
     twitter: optional_twitter_handle
     github: optional_github_account

-Again, add the author's image to the `images/authors` directory with the same filename as referenced within the author definition, and make sure it's 100x100 pixels: all author information will be included into each of the appropriate posts made by the author, as per `_includes/author.html`.
+Again, add the author's image to the `images/authors` directory with the same filename as referenced within the author definition, and make sure it's 100x100 pixels; all author information will be included into each of the appropriate posts made by the author, as per `_includes/author.html`.

 ## Rendering the Site Locally